The Perfection: Reception

 Dennis Harvey of Variety wrote that the film's story "is easier to admire than actually like, given somewhat repellent content grounded in character psychology that does not bear close scrutiny after these terse 90 minutes are over", but added: "the icily well-crafted gamesmanship Shepard and company have devised certainly makes that time pass quickly, if uncomfortably."
 Katie Rife of The A.V.
-Club gave the film a grade of B-, writing that it "takes deep, fetishistic satisfaction in pushing the envelope, then pushing it some more, building in seductive fits and shocking starts to an orgiastic frenzy of cinematic excess."
+Club gave the film a grade of B−, writing that it "takes deep, fetishistic satisfaction in pushing the envelope, then pushing it some more, building in seductive fits and shocking starts to an orgiastic frenzy of cinematic excess."
+Frank Scheck of The Hollywood Reporter called it "a stylishly made, nail-biting effort that proves consistently engrossing."

 Barry Hertz of The Globe and Mail was more critical, giving the film a score of 1.5/4 and writing: "most everyone who watches The Perfection will instead be staring at the screen slack-jawed, dumbfounded at the gory silliness they endured."
+The New Yorker's Richard Brody called it "a trite jumble that confronts its ripped-from-the-news theme as an impersonal check box."

 Soundtrack

 The soundtrack for the film features multiple classical arrangements of Bach, Mozart, and Handel, among others.
 It also features several non-classical tracks: